aleshaleksey/fansys23/03-movement-exploration.md

 Typically, an experienced traveller can continue their journey for 10 hours per day at a reasonable pace (equal to their global movement speed).
 If a traveller has a fly speed with limitations on fly duration, the time in flight counts against this total journey time of 10 hours.
 Thus, if a character has a flight time of 2 hours, and they spend those 2 hours on the wing, not only do they expend their flight time, but also they have only 8 hours of journey time remaining.
 During any rest, 2 hours of journey time is regained, with all 10 hours being regained during a long rest.

-A character may "push" beyond that time, but for every hour of "pushing" themselves in this way, the character expends 1 SP die (and hence 2 SP).
+A character may "push" beyond that time, but for every hour of "pushing" themselves in this way, the character expends 1 SP die (and hence 2 SP) and must succeed a CON save (Threshold=[16 + number of previous saves]) or gain the crippled condition in an appendage used for the form of movement they are undertaking (usually a leg).
 A character who has ran out of SP or SP dice, can continue to push, at the cost of 1HP per hour, however, in this case they immediately gain the "crippled" condition.

 In addition, a traveller can move faster than their global movement speed (see ["Walking"](#walking) below), however the SP dice/ HP cost is applied at shorter intervals.